needle-mirror/com.unity.polyspatial.visionos/Documentation~/index.md

 To **find answers and workarounds**, please consult the [FAQ](FAQ.md), which presents answers to many common questions about design, implementation, and use of the PolySpatial XR package.

 It is possible to **use SwiftUI alongside Unity content**.
-Please consult the [Interop with SwiftUI](InteropWithSwift.md) for more information.
+Please consult [Interop with SwiftUI](InteropWithSwiftUI.md) for more information.

 The [Glossary](Glossary.md) can help clarify **technical terminology** introduced for visionOS and PolySpatial and used throughout this documentation.